 UMMC is home to the only Cystic Fibrosis Center in the state.
 Here, pulmonary specialists evaluate and provide disease management and care for patients of all ages.
 Patients are typically transitioned from the pediatric to the adult program between the ages of 18 and 21.

 At UMMC, patients find a continuum of care involving physicians, nurses, dietitians, respiratory therapists, social workers, and physical therapists who work together to fully meet each person's unique health care needs.
 We also connect patients to other medical specialists if needed.

-We're available from 8 a.m. to 4:30 p.m., Monday through Friday to answer any questions about your care.
+We're available from 8 a.m.-4:30 p.m., Monday-h Friday to answer any questions about your care.